 Example.
 Suppose Alice and ten other people are applying for the position of campaign coordinator for an advocacy group.
 Alice is hired and feels good about all of the work that she's doing.
 She forgets, however, that because she was hired, someone else wasn't.
 In her place, that person would have done all sorts of great work too.

-One way to think of the situation is as follows.
+One simple model of replaceability is the following.
 Consider all of the nonprofits that do good work.
 Those nonprofits have essentially fixed budgets that allow them to hire an essentially fixed number of employees.
 Since nearly all of these positions will be filled by someone, much of the work that Alice does with one of those organizations would have been done by someone else in her place.
 Hence, the difference that Alice makes on the world is only the amount by which she's more productive than whoever would have been hired instead.

-In some cases, those productivity differences could be quite large.
+In some cases, productivity differences between you and your potential replacement could be quite large.
 In other cases, even small differences in effectiveness could translate into large impacts.
 If, for instance, Alice were a slightly better fundraiser than the next person who would have been hired, she might be able to bring in millions of extra dollars over her lifetime.
-However, there are other options to consider.

 Another strong case for earning instead of focusing on altruism directly is that wealth is robust against changes in your moral or epistemological outlook.
 It provides flexibility and keeps your options open.
 Of course, if there's a risk of your becoming affluent, you may not want your options too wide open.
 One way to navigate this dilemma is by using a donor-advised fund, which offers tax deductions in the short run and requires you to eventually donate your income to a charity of some sort.